hvanjerdz/archmoured/docs/about.md

 # About this site

-Archmoured arises from the idea of documenting the installation of my current arch install with the purpose of deeply understanding everything I did (plagiarized) in order to obtain such a solid system.
+Archmoured arises from the idea of documenting the installation of my current Arch install with the purpose of deeply understanding everything I did (plagiarized) in order to obtain such a solid system.
 As there are almost no up-to-date instructions for this specific setup, I decided to share it on the internet in extreme detail so that anyone can replicate it and understand it as well.

-By using btrfs in order to make use of snapshots, luks for encryption and systemd-boot as bootloader, this arch install is truly unbreakable and easily recoverable.
+By using btrfs in order to make use of snapshots, luks for encryption and systemd-boot as bootloader, this Arch install is truly unbreakable and easily recoverable.
 User-made mistakes are still a thing, but any miscalculation is just a ```timeshift --restore``` away from going back to a functional, comfy setup.

 Archmoured does _not_ intend to market itself as some kind of product/distro of its own.
 This is merely